Skip to main content

 Options would include taking a class from an approved medication aide training program, completing training offered by an employer, or attending a CE seminar that focuses on medication administration within the CMA role.
 Distance learning options such as a web-based presentations may be acceptable if the content is presented by a nurse and relevant to the CMA role.

-The Board does not set an age requirement for CNA or CMA certification.
+A: No. The Board does not set an age requirement for CNA or CMA certification.
 Most training programs define age requirements for admission, however.

 A: No. This is not a requirement for renewal.

-Administration of prn pain medications around-the-clock on a set schedule is sometimes a helpful pain management strategy.
+A: Yes, when directed to do so by the nurse monitoring the resident's pain.
 The CMA needs to be provided clear direction by the nurse to administer medications on a specific schedule when they are ordered prn.
 It is the nurse's responsibility to assess the client's overall pain management on an on-going basis.
-For a client needing pain medications around-the-clock, the nurse should seek to have the medication order changed from prn to a set schedule to meet the client's need.